July 9, 2026

 But it doesn't save you money.

-According to Forbes, 93% of small businesses overpay their taxes.
-A Treasury Inspector General study found businesses overpaying by an average of $11,638 annually.
+A Treasury study found businesses overpaying their taxes by an average of $11,638 a year.

 That's not money the IRS demanded.
 That's money left on the table because business owners focused on compliance instead of strategy.